davidwiljac/IoT_bikelight_05/README.md

 **Operation mode**

+A number indicating the mode:

 1: Active, 2: Park , 3: Storage

 **MACs**

-The bikelight makes a Wifi-scan and sends the MAC adresses and signal strenghts of the five most strongest access points.
+The bikelight makes a WiFi-scan and sends the MAC adresses and signal strenghts of the five most strongest access points.
 The MACs are therefore each 7 bytes long.
 The first byte being the signal strength (RSSI) and the rest being the actual MAC adress.

 #### Downlink